Website Visitors are Looking For Answers

 What’s a Conversion?

-A website conversion is when an unknown visitor takes an action we can measure; completing a form (to download a white paper), making a phone call, engage in online chat—anything we can create that causes the visitor to tell us who they are and what they are interested in.
+A website conversion is when an unknown visitor takes an action we can measure; completing a form (to download a white paper), making a phone call, engaging in online chat—anything we can create that causes the visitor to tell us who they are and what they are interested in.

 Once we have this level of engagement we can continue to offer specific useful information to help them make the right decision for themselves—and in the process show them that you have the ability to fix their problem.